 Furthermore, it is likely that motion artefacts can persist even when groups are matched on mean head motion.
 First, there is some evidence that head motion relates to functional connectivity measures in a nonlinear fashion2, 4.
 If that’s true, it would not be sufficient to account for only linear effects of motion.
 Even if head motion doesn’t significantly differ across groups, a nonlinear function of head motion could.

 Second, a given estimate of average motion can correspond to rather different scenarios — a few isolated but large movements, or constant small movements — which would have different effects on fMRI signals and on measures of functional connectivity.
 For instance, it has been shown that large, jerky movements lead to brief spikes in fMRI signal strength.

-Based on this observation, cognitive neuroscientist Steven Petersen and his colleagues at Washington University in St Louis, Missouri, propose a strategy for mitigating these head-motion artefacts.
+Based on this observation, cognitive neuroscientist Steven Petersen and his colleagues at Washington University in St Louis, Missouri, propose a strategy for mitigating these head-motion artefacts2.
 They recommend removing periods of high motion.
 They have shown that this technique, which they call ‘scrubbing’, corrects at least some of the spurious correlations caused by head motion.